•7 months ago

 Next steps with Swift Lambda

 Congratulations!
 You've just uploaded a real Swift backend to AWS.
 This moderation code is simple and made to demonstrate a usage of Swift Lambda to empower your chat apps.
 There are many ways to build even richer use cases with Swift Lambda.
-To find out more, check out the chatbot tutorial with Swift Lambda and Stream Chat's documentation.
+To find out more, check out the chatbot tutorial with Swift Lambda and Stream Chat's documentation for Swift.